MateoLa/hello-plex/README.md

 # Hello Plex

 Configure nginx as a Reverse Proxy and SSL Secure your application with Certbot <br>
-Cron certificates renewal and email job results. <br>
+Cron Certbot certificates renewal and email your job results. <br>
 The example use a dockerized Plex server as the reverse application.

 ## Prerequisites

 * Docker and docker-compose has to be installed in your development environment.  (v1.0.0)

-* You must own your own domain and a public host where you can build the application.
-Whatever DNS you use, point your domain to the server public ip address.  (v2.0.0)
+* You must own your own public domain and host where you going to build the application.<br>
+Whatever DNS you use you need to point your domain name to the public server ip.  (v2.0.0)

-* Your server (public host) has to have ssh access to github. (v2.0.0) [^Nt1]
+* Your server needs ssh access to github. (v2.0.0) [^Nt1]

 * Enable http and https traffic to the server.  (v2.0.0) [^Nt2]

-* For Gmail SMTP service to accept your credentials, you will need to set up and use an app password.
-To use app passwords in your Google account, you will also need to set up 2-step-verification. (v2.1.0)
+* We going to use Gmail SMTP service to forward owr outgoing emails.
+For Gmail SMTP service to accept your credentials, you need to set up and use a Google app password.
+To use app passwords you need to set up 2-step-verification in your Google account. (v2.1.0)

 ## Usage